shar09/liri-node-app/README.md

 * It takes in two parameters/arguments and gives you the output based on the search.

 ## Here's how the app works:
-* You can information about
+* You can get information about

     * where your favorite artist is performing next
     * your favourite song